recallai/sample-apps/bot_retranscribe_failed_transcription_jobs/README.md

 # Retranscribe Failed Transcription Jobs

-This example demonstrates how to bulk retranscribe recordings from bots that had failed transcription jobs using the Recall.ai API.
+This example demonstrates how to bulk retranscribe recordings from bots using the Recall.ai API.

-This script lists bots by date range and metadata filters, retrieves their recording IDs, and creates new async transcript jobs for each recording.
+This script lists bots by date range and metadata filters (only bots with status `done` or `analysis_failed`), retrieves their recording IDs, and creates new async transcript jobs for each recording.
+This is useful for retrying failed transcription jobs or re-transcribing with different settings.

 ## Pre-requisites